deathbeds/wxyz/src/py/wxyz_notebooks/README.md

 transforming the [traitlets][] of one widget to another, in the _kernel_, the _browser_ or _both_.

+## Alternatives

+If you don't like `wxyz`, that's fine!
+There are a number of related tools that might be better suited to your needs.

+- [formulas]
+  - a python-side re-implementation of an excel/libreoffice reactive functional programming model
+- [ipyevents]
+  - fine-grained DOM event control
+- [ipylab]
+  - a number of similar utilites as parts of `wxyz.lab`, and nice support for commands, and additional `lumino` primitives, e.g. `SplitPanel`
+- [ipyregulartable]
+  - a high-performance datagrid solution, supporting pandas `MultiIndex`-type data
+- [jupyter-starters]
+  - wizard-style project templates, driven by simple configuration, JSON schema or notebooks
+- [jupyterlab-tour]
+  - a pleasant "guided tour"

 [binder-badge]: https://mybinder.org/badge_logo.svg
 [binder]: https://mybinder.org/v2/gh/deathbeds/wxyz/master?urlpath=lab/tree/src/py/wxyz_notebooks/src/wxyz/notebooks/index.ipynb
 [build-badge]: https://dev.azure.com/nickbollweg/deathbeds/_apis/build/status/deathbeds.wxyz?branchName=master